 Fidelity Launches Cryptocurrency Platform for Institutional Investors, Signals New Phase for Bitcoin, Ethereum and Crypto Markets

-Fidelity, the fourth largest asset manager in the world, just announced the official launch of a new cryptocurrency platform for institutional investors with huge amounts of capital to spend.
-The new platform already has 13,000 clients on board, reports CNBC.
+Fidelity, the fourth largest asset manager in the world, just announced the launch of a new cryptocurrency platform for institutional investors with huge amounts of capital to spend.
+The new platform is designed to give investors a secure way to enter the crypto market, reports CNBC.

 “Our goal is to make digitally native assets, such as Bitcoin, more accessible to investors,” says Fidelity Investments Chairman and CEO Abigail Johnson.
 “We expect to continue investing and experimenting, over the long-term, with ways to make this emerging asset class easier for our clients to understand and use.”

 Fidelity has created its own spin-off called Fidelity Digital Assets.
 The Boston-based LLC will house a crypto trading platform and custody solutions to offer a mainstream and secure way for traditional Wall Street investors to hold and store crypto assets.
 The company will offer its services around the clock, seven days a week, to keep up with the non-stop nature of the cryptocurrency market.